Gurlabe72/gFighter-project/readme.md

 # gFighter Project

+## Overview

-This project will have you building a backend restful crud api and a front-end react application around it.
+This project will have you building a backend REST-ful CRUD API and a front-end React application around it.

+## Getting Started

+**NOTE:** Because this project is using the newly updated `create-react-app`, you have to update to the most recent version of NodeJS.
+To do this, click here, download the `10.11.0` version, and then fork/clone this repo and install the dependencies in the server and the clent using `npm install` or `yarn` in each directory.

 Below are some user stories to help you complete this project.

-## Api
+## API

 The api should be built around a fighter resource.
 The resource should contain the following columns
 ```
 id